wso2/docs-is/en/identity-server/6.1.0/docs/guides/login/oidc-hybrid-flow.md

 - [code id\_token](#get-code-and-id-token)
 - [code id\_token token](#get-code-access-token-and-id-token)

+!!! warning
+    It is not recommended to use `code token` and `code id_token token` response types as they do not adhere to best practices and may introduce security risks.

 To understand how the `response_type` value specified in an authorization request selects the hybrid flow to be the authentication flow, let's take a look at the following `response_type` values in detail.

 -----